The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Introduction

 Not all flares possess an ELP; \cite{Woods2011ELP} found the phenomenon to occur in 14~\% of solar flares, with a greater probability for events of higher magnitude.
 A further study by \cite{Woods2014EUVLatePhase} found that ELP flares occur in a consistently higher proportion before and after solar maximum than during it, when using dual-decay events in SXRs as a proxy for ELP.
 More recently, a statistical analysis of $\sim$1800 disk-integrated flare observations from the \textit{Extreme-Ultraviolet Variability Experiment} (EVE; \citealt{Woods2012EVE}) instrument onboard SDO by \cite{Ornig2025ELPStats}, found that approximately 10~\% of flares exhibited a late-phase, and that most were classified as extreme ELP flares, where the flux of warm coronal emission in the late-phase exceeded that in the main phase \citep{Liu2015ExtremeELP}.

 It is well established that both EUV and SXR emissions from solar flares have a measurable impact on the Earth's ionosphere.
 The altitude at which this radiation is effective depends on several factors, including the wavelength of the emission.
 Higher energy photons penetrate deeper into the atmosphere, so enhancements in SXR flux during solar flares primarily affect the lower ionosphere (D-region) and are routinely identified through perturbations in Very Low Frequency (VLF) radio signals \citep{Pant1993Dregion, McRae2005Dregion, Raulin2013LyaIonosphere, Hayes2021Ionosphere, Bekker2023Dregion}.
 At higher altitudes, within the E- and F-regions, increases in ionospheric electron density, which are predominantly driven by EUV flare emission at wavelengths shortward of 350~\AA\ \citep{Mitra1974Ionosphere, Leonovich2002Ionosphere, Zhang2011Ionosphere, Watanabe2021Ionosphere, Solomon2005Ionosphere}, are observed in total electron content (TEC) measurements derived from the Global Navigation Satellite System (GNSS).
 The Fe~{\sc{xv}} and Fe~{\sc{xvi}} lines that characterise the ELP are known to be geoeffective and therefore represent a key source of delayed ionospheric heating.
-Recent work by \cite{Liu2024ELPIonosphere} and \cite{Bekker2024ELP, Bekker2025ELPCLV} demonstrated that ELP emission can produce a measurable enhancement in TEC, with the latter finding that the ionospheric response associated with the ELP can even exceed the ionospheric effect of the main phase of an X-class flare, particularly if the flare occurs near the solar limb, where significant attenuation of the cold chromospheric lines, which ionise the ionosphere during the impulsive phase, is usually observed.
+Recent studies have found that ELP emission can produce a measurable enhancement in TEC (\citealt{Liu2024ELPIonosphere, Bekker2024ELP}).
+It has been demonstrated that the ionospheric response associated with the ELP can even exceed that of the main phase, particularly if the flare occurs near the solar limb, where significant attenuation of the cold chromospheric lines that ionise the ionosphere during the impulsive phase, is usually observed \citep{Bekker2025ELPCLV}.
 These findings highlight that the EUV late-phase can contribute significantly to the total flare energy deposited into the upper atmosphere.
 Understanding the temporal behaviour, occurrence frequency, and physical drivers of ELP emission is therefore essential for improving models of ionospheric variability and for advancing space weather forecasting capability.